author contemplating using ChatGPT

 Creative work and editing refinement is hard, but do you know what’s harder?
 Recovering a loss of reputation in readers who may have gone on to become a client later if they had respected the book.

 While you may skate by with your friends, people who don’t know you who buy it will be confused and left feeling there was something quite amiss.
-This is damaging to your personal brand and credibility, which seems a major reason for a writer to publish in the first place.
+This is damaging to your personal brand and credibility, which is a major reason for a writer to publish in the first place.

 How to save time when writing a book instead?